Moon Park in Costa Mesa was a pick from Mr. Play Parks. I think he found it on Yelp before we went out adventuring one weekend.

 - It’s tucked back in a neighborhood and may feel isolated if you visit alone during the week — tons of visitors on the weekend.

 - Near bike path and under big power lines.
-Situated right underneath the soundwall for I-405.
+Situated right at the base of the soundwall for I-405.
+You actually pass right by it when you are exiting I-405 at Harbor Blvd.

 - Sand and recycled rubber play surface